himanshukumar660/Course-Feedback-System/README.md

 This is a single page web application that can used as a feedback system for any group/organisation.
 All the user actions are performed via the REST API at the client side using AJAX.

 # Features
-1. User is able to create an account and log in.
+1. Students and Professors are able to create an account and log in.
 Password authentication is done through passport npm module.
 2. 3 roles are implemented with different permission levels
-    * Regular User: Can rate and leave a comment for a Course
+    * Regular Student: Can rate and leave a comment for a course
-    * Owner: Can create his own courses and reply comments about owned organisation
+    * Teacher/Professor: Can create his own courses and reply comments about owned courses
     * Admin: Can edit/delete all users, courses, comments, and reviews
 3. Reviews have:
     * A 5 star based rate
     * Date on which the review was made
     * Comment
-4. When a Regular User logs in he will see the courses List ordered by Rate Average
+4. When a Student logs in he will see the course list ordered by rate average
-5. When an Owner logs in he will see a the course list of only the ones owned by him, and the reviews pending to reply (Owners can reply the review once).
+5. When an Teacher/Professor logs in he will see a course list of only the ones owned by him, and the reviews pending to reply
+(Teachers/Professors can reply the review once).
 6. Courses detailed view should have:
     * The overall average rating
     * The highest rated review
     * The lowest rated review
     * Last reviews with rate, comment, and reply
 7. Course list can be filtered by Rating
 8. Regex Search for all the courses available.
+Available to all the students, Teacher/Professsors and Admin.
 9. All the APIs are RESTful in nature.

 # Security Features